Silkey Goyal

 Stuttering is a speech fluency disorder where the normal flow of speech is interrupted by repetitions, prolongations, or pauses.
 Stuttering can affect individuals of all ages, causing stress and impacting social interactions.

-Speech therapy for kids in gurgaon provides strategies to manage stuttering effectively:
+Speech therapy for kids in Gurgaon provides strategies to manage stuttering effectively:

 Breathing techniques to regulate airflow during speech